7 Land-Cover classification

 xgb_best_model <- fit(xgb_best_hp, train)

-7.2.4 Model evaluation
+7.2.4 Model evaluation on test data

 In machine learning model evaluation can be achieved in various ways and the standard exploration of the accuracy and variables of importance (and their relative contributions) to the model strength are beyond the scope of this example.
 I will only focus on the standard methodology and terminology as used in remote sensing and GIS fields.